Border guards have 'wide open' rights to search your smartphone, B.C. civil liberties group warns | CBC News

 B.C.
 Civil Liberties Association guide offers advice on protecting sensitive information while travelling

-For anyone preparing for a trip across the Canadian border, a new online guide from the B.C.
+For anyone preparing for a trip across the Canada-U.S. border, a new online guide from the B.C.
 Civil Liberties Association offers some sobering advice about digital privacy.

 The handbook, released Wednesday, outlines your rights at Canadian crossings and U.S. customs pre-clearance areas in some airports.